romanpauk/dingo/test/matrix/README.md

 constructor-shape axis.
 A fifth shard contains the supported argument-storage and conversion-category combinations.

+Dependency composition has one executable per operation and shards by outer operator and container.
+Generation also writes `build/test/generated/matrix/dependency-composition-coverage.md`.
+The report records generated, supported, and skipped cells by operation, operator, container, scope, and request strategy, followed by the unsupported-reason totals.
+These aggregates are contract-tested against the row catalog.

 Behavioral scenarios retain executables named for their suites and are sharded by scenario.
 A suite may combine registration and scenario sources; for example, `nested_container` keeps native parent resolution in the registration